-The rise of cities and improved transport brought new opportunities for specialization.
-People could no longer know everything, so they started to master specific tasks.
-And so shoemakers, potters, bakers, and doctors were born.
+The rise of cities and improved transport brought new opportunities for specialisation.
+People could no longer know everything, so they started to master specific tasks, which was how shoemakers, potters, bakers, and doctors were born.

 In many ways, we can see parallels in the evolution of microservices architecture from monoliths.

-Microservice architecture offers a decentralized, decoupled approach.
+Microservice architecture offers a decentralised, decoupled approach.
 Instead of one solution that does everything, it separates different business requirements into different services which then communicate with each other.